nkrajan/mongoose-auth/README.md

 }
 ```

-As this is a common recipe, I plan on adding support for this into `everyauth` and `mongoose-auth`, so it's more drop-in, and developers do not have to add this custom code themselves.
+As this is a common recipe, I plan on adding support for this into `everyauth` and `mongoose-3x-auth`, so it's more drop-in, and developers do not have to add this custom code themselves.
 The intent is for common things like this to be invisible to the developer, so it just *works* *like* *magic*.
 So, in the near future, you won't have to over-ride the findOrCreateUser step every time you want this feature.
 This will be coming soon.

 ## Recipe 2: Configuring Email or Phone to be your Login for the Password Module

-By default, `everyauth` and therefore `mongoose-auth` use the attribute `login` as the default attribute used for logging in
+By default, `everyauth` and therefore `mongoose-3x-auth` use the attribute `login` as the default attribute used for logging in
 with the password module.

 However, the need can arise to use a different attribute (such as email) that implies a different schema (use `email: String` instead of `login: String`)
 in addition to different validation assumptions (email validations are more strict that login handle validations).

-Luckily, `mongoose-auth` provide support for this out of the box.
+Luckily, `mongoose-3x-auth` provide support for this out of the box.
 All you need to do is (look for the line labeled "THIS NEXT LINE IS THE ONLY ADDITION"):

 ```javascript
 UserSchema.plugin(mongooseAuth, {